kbidzhiev/kbidzhiev/TTopt/ttopt0.md

 The SDK is meant to be used as a simplified interface between the user and TTopt application.

 ### Input from the user
-User should specify which function wo optimise and a domain of search for minima.
+`function` to optimise and a `domain of search` for minima should be specified by user

 Detailed description of the input parameters:
 - `rank`: Rank of the tensor network approximation.
 Example: `rank = 4`.
 - `d`: Dimension of the function.
 Example: `d = 100`